dbt-labs/docs.getdbt.com/website/blog/2023-07-03-data-vault-2-0-with-dbt-cloud.md

 There are many decisions to make before you roll up your sleeves and start implementing your Data Vault data warehouse.
 Apart from data modelling work, you need to agree on naming conventions, hash algorithm, staging strategy, and data types for standard metadata attributes, and make sure these are all well documented.
 Here, to save yourself some headaches in the long run, we recommend starting your own **decision log**.

-In terms of the implementation of the Data Vault itself, we recommend familiarising yourself with the best practices well in advance, especially if you have no previous experience with the framework.
+In terms of the implementation of the Data Vault itself, we recommend familiarizing yourself with the best practices well in advance, especially if you have no previous experience with the framework.
 There are two well-known dbt packages focusing on Data Vault implementation, which you can take inspiration from to build your own templating system, or there can be used directly if they fit your use case.

 ### AutomateDV (formerly known as dbtvault)